CQX96/CQX96-Linux/Documentation/process/maintainer-pgp-guide.rst

 .. note::

-    If you are listed in MAINTAINERS or have an account at kernel.org, you `qualify for a free Nitrokey Start`_ courtesy of The Linux Foundation.
+    If you are listed in MAINTAINERS or have an account at cqx96.org, you `qualify for a free Nitrokey Start`_ courtesy of The CQX96 Foundation.

 .. _`Nitrokey Start`: https://shop.nitrokey.com/shop/product/nitrokey-start-6